Game of arrivals at a two queue network with heterogeneous customer routes: Introduction

 Our other broad contributions/observations are:~\textbf{1)} We find that similar to the single queue setting, the equilibrium profile of arriving customers is unique for a wide set of parameters.
 However, interestingly, when customer cost preferences across classes are identical up to a constant, there may be multiple equilibrium arrival profiles, all lying in a convex set that we identify.
 Although there are many arrival profiles in equilibrium in this case, they all have identical social cost.\\ \textbf{2)} In \cite{Jain11}, the equilibrium profile is determined for the case when multiple classes of customers with linear costs are arriving at a single queue again.
 They find that different classes of customers arrive in non-overlapping and contiguous intervals.
 In our two queue setting we find that depending upon the problem parameters, in equilibrium, arrivals may come in non-overlapping and contiguous intervals, in overlapping intervals, or under certain parametric settings, a class of customers may even arrive in disjoint intervals.
-Moreover, we show that whether the classes will arrive over overlapping sets or not is independent of the population sizes and decided entirely by the queue service rates and customer preferences. {\bf Related literature:} The arrival games to queues were first considered by \cite{Glazer83}.
+Moreover, we show that whether the classes will arrive over overlapping sets or not is independent of the population sizes and decided entirely by the queue service rates and customer preferences. \\

+\textbf{Related literature:}~The arrival games to queues were first considered by \cite{Glazer83}.
 The concert queueing game is the fluid setting was introduced in \cite{Jain11}.
 The arrival game in a fluid network of bottleneck queues including tandem, Trellis, and general feed-forward networks was considered in \cite{Honnappa15}, where they characterized the equilibrium arrival profile in each of these topologies.